Adopted by the CAA Board of Directors on April 16, 1977; revised on October 12, 1991, and October 26, 2008.

 Definition and Purpose

 The MFA degree demands the highest level of professional competency in the visual arts and contemporary practices.
-To earn an MFA, a practicing artist must exhibit the highest level of accomplishment through the generation of a body of work.
+To earn the MFA, a practicing artist must exhibit the highest level of accomplishment through the generation of a body of work.
 The work needs to demonstrate the ability to conceptualize and communicate effectively by employing visual language to interpret ideas.
 In addition, the MFA recipient must give evidence of applying critical skills that pertain to meaning and content, ultimately encouraging a comprehensive examination and critique of the function and role of art from a variety of views and contexts.

 Regardless of the chosen area of concentration, an MFA candidate must be able to prove not only strong conceptual development, but also the skillful execution of tools, materials, and craft.
 This includes programs rooted in innovative uses of technology, collaborative work, or interdisciplinary projects.